Gamut: Explore Colors in iOS Simulator

-I’ve put together a simple OCaml app that you can run in the iOS Simulator.
-It displays an animation that changes colors as you touch different locations on the screen.
+As suggested in these screenshots, the app displays an animation that changes colors as you touch different locations on the screen.
 Each screen location is associated with a certain color, and (if you’re patient) you can touch every spot on the screen to try out all the possible colors of the display.
 Hence the app is called Gamut.

 Compiling OCaml with iOS Simulator ABI

 For the first problem, you can use the OCamliOS compiler that may one day be part of the official OCaml release.
 I’ve made some binary releases, described in Compile OCaml for iOS Simulator.
 The Gamut example shows how to solve the other two problems.